IHRA definition of antisemitism: United States

-FRA removal
+On 1 May 2024, amidst the ongoing 2024 pro-Palestinian protests on university campuses, the Antisemitism Awareness Act, which mandates the use of the IHRA definition by the Department of Education, was passed in the House of Representatives by a margin of 320 to 91.
+The bill was introduced by Rep. Mike Lawler (Republican, New York) and led by co-sponsors Rep. Josh Gottheimer (Democrat, New Jersey) and Rep. Max Miller (Republican, Ohio).
+A dissenting opinion was shared by Rep. Sara Jacobs (Democrat, California), who is Jewish, who said the bill "fails to effectively address the very real rise of antisemitism, all while defunding colleges and universities across the country and punishing many, if not all, of the non-violent protestors speaking out against the Israeli military's conduct".
+More than 1,200 Jewish scholars petitioned President Biden not to approve the measure, arguing that it criminalises legitimate criticism of Israel.

+Removal under Fundamental Rights Agency

 The EUMC never granted any official status to the definition.
 In 2007, the EU replaced the EUMC with the Fundamental Rights Agency (FRA), with a broader remit than racism and antisemitism.
 It has continued to deliver annual reports of antisemitic incidents in the EU countries, based on data from its national contact points.

 Richard Kuper reported that the FRA told him around 2011 that: "Since its development we are not aware of any public authority in the EU that applies it [and the] FRA has no plans for any further development."
 He noted that an August 2010 FRA publication on antisemitism did not mention the working definition.

-Following on from the EUMC's 2004 report, the FRA's 2012 report on antisemitism equates New antisemitism with anti-Zionism.
-FRA also used the term secondary antisemitism to define similar accusations against Jews for using the Holocaust to manipulate non-Jews.
+Following on from the EUMC's 2004 report, the FRA's 2012 report on antisemitism equated "new antisemitism" with anti-Zionism.
+FRA also used the term "secondary antisemitism" to define similar accusations against Jews for using the Holocaust to manipulate non-Jews.

 In 2013, the FRA confirmed that it did not have the authority to "either set or repudiate any definitions" of antisemitism.

-In November 2013, the FRA removed the definition from its website in "a clear-out of non-official documents"; a spokesperson stated at the time that "We are not aware of any official definition [of antisemitism]".
+In November of that year, the FRA removed the definition from its website in "a clear-out of non-official documents"; a spokesperson stated at the time: "We are not aware of any official definition [of antisemitism]."
 In April 2016, Middle East Monitor reported that, in response to a motion passed at the UK National Union of Students annual conference endorsing the definition, the FRA stated that the working definition "is not an official EU definition and has not been adopted by FRA".

 IHRA publication

-On 26 May 2016, IHRA adopted a non-legally binding working definition of antisemitism.
-The IHRA adoption took place following the efforts of Mark Weitzman of the Simon Wiesenthal Center, at the Bucharest plenary meeting of the IHRA on 30 May 2016, where its 31 member countries voted to adopt it.
-Weitzman later told a workshop that the definition was copied from the EUMC version as there was "not enough time to invent a new one".
-The decision to adopt the text was based on consensus among IHRA's 31 member countries.
+On 26 May 2016, IHRA adopted a non-legally-binding working definition of antisemitism, based on the EUMC's definition.
+Following the efforts of Mark Weitzman of the Simon Wiesenthal Center, the IHRA's 31 member countries voted to adopt the two-sentence definition at its Bucharest plenary meeting on 30 May 2016.
+Weitzman later said that the EUMC definition was used as there was "not enough time to invent a new one".

-The document included two sections, a two-sentence definition plus the list of 11 examples.
-IHRA's 38-word basic "working definition" of antisemitism reads:

-The IHRA states that "the Working Definition, including its examples, was reviewed and decided upon" by the plenary.

-In the press release announcing the adoption of the definition, along with the definition itself, were listed the same eleven examples that featured in the EUMC definition, which the IRHA stated would be used to guide it in its work.
-After the caveat, "taking into account the overall context", the examples of what could constitute antisemitism include "Accusing Jewish citizens of being more loyal to Israel, or to the alleged priorities of Jews worldwide, than to the interests of their own nations" and "claiming that the existence of a State of Israel is a racist endeavor" (and nine other examples).